-Most lenders base credit underwriting decisions on borrowers’ FICO credit scores which you can check for free through Credit Karma.
+Most lenders base credit underwriting decisions on borrowers’ FICO credit scores.
 The five main components of your basic FICO credit score are, in descending order of weight:

 - Repayment History.
 This component accounts for 35% of your FICO score.
 Even a single missed payment is a significant demerit, so the best way to ensure a high number here is to make timely payments on all loans, lines of credit, and non-debt obligations that could affect your credit score, such as utility payments.
 If it’s available, enroll in autopay to reduce your chances of a missed payment.
 Your credit report contains payment information going back seven years.